cosmos72/fstransform/README.md

    REISERFS file systems using format "3.6" are immune to this problem.

-5) for the same reason, a device cannot be converted _to_ REISERFS format "3.5" if it contains files larger than 2TB - 4k.
+5) for the same reason, a device cannot be converted _to_ REISERFS format "3.5" if it contains some files larger than 2TB - 4k.

 ### DETAILS TO KNOW